thorrak/thorrak_hardware/TiltBridge Containers/D32 Pro Container/README.md

 LoLin has released two versions of the TFT - v1.0.0 and v1.1.0 - which can be distinguished by reading the silk screen printed on the front of the TFT screen.
 You will need to print the case design that corresponds to the version of your TFT, or the "cut out" for the screen in the case lid will not properly align with your screen.

+If you use the v1.1.0 screen, the screen will appear to be "upside down" when first flashed with TiltBridge.
+This is normal/expected.
+After setting up the WiFi there is a setting on the configuration page that will allow it to be rotated to the proper orientation.

 ## Bill of Materials